The "Akiraprise" Design

 Enterprise NX-01 and the Fans

 Well, I know that there are many fans, who actually like the new ship for its cool look, but unlike it may be the case with other starship designs I don't think it's so much a matter of taste here.
 Nothing in the Star Trek Universe can be seen isolated from everything else.
 The design doesn't work out technically and historically, and I don't see what it would change if it looked good.
 As I said above, people in the 50's would notice that a "retro" BMW Z8 doesn't belong there, and to me and many other fans the NX-01 is just as alien in the 22nd century when Earth's space technology is still at its beginning.
-There are also some fans that just don't care about starship designs or about technology altogether.
+There are also some fans that just don't care for starship designs or about technology altogether.
+That's fine with me.
 Star Trek, however, is a sci-fi show in which the technology usually plays a major role, and for this matter I think it requires at least a basic plausibility and continuity which Enterprise NX-01 with its too modern appearance and too advanced capabilities may not have.

 As a ship that is probably designed with the main objective of looking cool, NX-01 may appeal to younger fans, to those who don't know that much of TNG, DS9 or Voyager and much less of TOS.
 I miss the respect for what has been established before in the ship design as well as the technological continuity, and I'm not referring to superficial details like flip-chirp communicators or "Easter eggs" in the look of the NX-01 that create a pseudo-continuity.
 Rick Berman himself said about this issue: "The terrific thing about this for longtime fans is that they'll get to see the development of all the technological gadgetry and capabilities that have become part of the Trek mythos.
 They'll see them in their infant, trial-and-error stages, before they end up being what we know them to be."
 He probably meant something different than actual long-time fans expected to see in the show.
 The producers continue in the 24th century technology-wise, because they are not ready or not willing to do it differently, and because they don't deem a starship without transporter, subspace communication or FTL sensors exciting enough.
 Most concessions to the 22nd century are only superficial, like the often quoted push-button interfaces, the old-style nacelles and some other retro-engineered features that only look a bit older but are essentially as powerful as in the 24th century.
 Most devices have not regressed the way Berman promised, and this scares away especially long-time fans.
 I know of many of them that they are annoyed, and several of them are not watching the series.